 • Knowledge Admins.
 Limited admins who can manage knowledge (including settings, reporting and enrolments) but can only view people.
 They cannot create or edit people (other than enrolments) or change any Account settings at all.

 • Instructor Admins.
 Limited admins who can only view knowledge and people but can still manage enrolments.
-They cannot edit any knowledge settings or create or delete knowledge.
+They cannot edit any knowledge settings (change due dates, change notifications) or create or delete knowledge.

 • Reporting Admins.
 Very Limited admins who can only access the Analytics area.
 They cannot manage knowledge, people or Account settings at all.